qilimanjaro-tech/qililab/docs/introduction/platform.rst

     circuit.add(gates.X(q))
     circuit.add(gates.M(q))

-|

-And finally, you are ready to execute it the circuit with the platform:
+And now, you can execute it with the platform:

 >>> result = platform.execute(program=circuit, num_avg=1000, repetition_duration=6000)
 >>> result.array